COVID has wreaked havoc — but it’s also inspired a few post-pandemic business ideas.

-Gift vouchers have been around for a while, but now they have a chance to flourish as hospitality and offline entertainment are on hold until the reopening of economies.
+Gift vouchers have been around for a while.
+Now their use is likely to skyrocket, as hospitality and offline entertainment are on hold.

 Restaurants, hotels and similar businesses are now encouraging their loyal clientele to buy gift vouchers that can be cashed in when the industry is back on its feet.
 This helps them maintain cash flow today and ensure that they will have guests tomorrow.

 In 2018, a survey on gift cards showed that 59% of people typically spent more than the card’s value, which is good news for the companies hoping that vouchers will help them recover once the lockdown is over.
 And people are buying gift cards now specifically to support their favorite local businesses.

 Some entrepreneurs are already harnessing this trend: look at initiatives like Seattle-based Intentionalist and Pay Forward Project, and Save My Local in the UK.
 You can also see media giants keeping up with the trend as Instagram and USA Today enable gift card purchasing on their platforms.